dusk-network/dusk-kelvin-map/README.md

 Binary search tree implementation with no associated value on the nodes.

 It will extend the standard properties of a default BST.

-The worst case scenario time complexity for inserting and searching is `O(n)`.
+There is a naive balance implementation that will compare the cardinality of the left and right nodes of a tree before inserting.
+If there is a discrepancy, one minimum/maximum leaf will be swapped, according to the discrepancy.
+This will progressively balance the tree in every insert operation.

 This map-like implementation uses Microkelvin as backend and is optimized to work under constrained/hosted environments such as WASM runtimes.